-We found assessments were undertaken by the registered manager and nursing staff prior to any person being accepted into the home.
+We found assessments were undertaken by the registered manager and staff before any person being accepted into the home.
 Assessments took place to ensure people's needs could be met by the service.
 People's initial assessments had been used as a basis on which to formulate a care plan.
 Individuals and or their relevant family members had been consulted during the assessment process.

-Documentation was shared with other professional's about people's needs on a need to know basis.
+Documentation was shared with other professional's about people's needs on a need-to-know basis.
 For example, when a person visited the hospital.
 This meant other health professionals had information about individuals care needs before the right care or treatment was provided for them.
-This was observed during the inspection visit, one person had fallen from a chair and the ambulance was called.
-The nurse gave the ambulance crew the relevant documents to ensure continuity of care for the person.

 People were encouraged to raise any concerns or complaints.
 The service had a complaints procedure.
 People we spoke with said they felt comfortable raising concerns if they were unhappy about any aspect of their care.
-Comments included, "I feel confident conversing with the staff".
-And, "I can talk to all the staff.
-I can even talk to the owner if there is a problem".
+One person told us, "Whenever a concern is brought to the manager, it is always dealt with."

-A system for recording and managing complaints concerns was in place.
+There was a system for recording and managing complaints and concerns.
 We saw evidence of complaints being raised.
 Information was available to demonstrate how those complaints had been reviewed, investigated and responded to.